Did you get a Summons to Jury Service in the Mail?

 If you are disqualified or excused, confirmation notice will be sent to you.

 You can request a postponement for up to 12 months for hardship, inconvenience, or public necessity, temporary physical or mental illness or infirmity, active educational pursuit, or scheduled vacation.
-You will need to provide written documentation supporting the request.
-You may request a postponement online (opens new window), or by calling the contact number listed on your summons.
+You may request a postponement online (opens new window) or by calling the contact number listed on your summons at least ten days before your scheduled reporting date.
+The first request will be automatically granted.
+Requests made less than ten days prior to your reporting date and requests after the first one will only be granted for good cause and may require supporting documentation.

 The length of the term of service varies from county to county, depending on county population.
 Our goal is to employ the shortest term of service without exhausting the available pool of jurors over a two-year period.
 Refer to your summons or your county website to determine your specific terms of service.